What qualities make a good social worker?

 2. Empathy

-This quality helps social workers to better understand those that they work with, strengthening the relationships that they have and ensuring that the best methods, approaches and interventions are followed in order to meet the needs of service users.
+Empathy also helps you to better understand those that you work with.
+It strengthens the relationships that you have and ensures the best approaches are followed to meet the needs of service users.

 3. Organised

-Within social work, there will be lots of demands on your time, with your days including managing a caseload, attending meetings, completing paperwork and visiting service users.
-That’s not to mention the everyday risk of emergencies to attend to, which can impact your planned workload.
+Within social work, there are lots of demands on your time.
+Your days will often be filled with managing your caseload, attending meetings, completing paperwork, and visiting service users.
+That’s not to mention the emergencies you may need to attend to, which can impact on your planned workload.

 This is why being organised is an important quality to have as a social worker.
-Keeping on top of your duties while tackling other tasks can be a challenge, so it’s important to be prepared for how you’re going to manage your schedule.
+Looking after your duties while tackling other tasks can be challenging, so it’s important to be able to manage your schedule effectively.

 4. Objectivity